-Aurora IL is a large city in the suburb of Chicago, predominantly in Kane County and DuPage County, with portions extending into Kendall and Will Counties.
+Aurora IL is a large city in the suburbs of Chicago, predominantly in Kane County and DuPage County, with portions extending into Kendall and Will Counties.
 In 1908, Aurora IL adopted the nickname "City of Lights", because it was one of the first cities in the United States to implement an all-electric street lighting system in 1881.
 Downtown Aurora is located on the Fox River and centered on Stolp Island.
 The Aurora area is home to an impressive collection of commercial buildings and architecture, including structures by Frank Lloyd Wright, Ludwig Mies van der Rohe, Bruce Goff, and George Grant Elmslie.
-The Hollywood Casino, a dockside gaming facility with 53,000 square feet and 1,200 gaming positions, is on the river in downtown Aurora and one of the best things to do in Aurora for nightlife.
-The Aurora Commercial Real Estate is flourishing with its high traffic streets and fun activity spaces like casinos, bars, and shopping.
-If you are looking for commercial property for sale in Aurora, maybe to start a business or expand your business, Aurora IL is where to start.
+The Hollywood Casino, a dockside gaming facility with 53,000 square feet and 1,200 gaming positions, is on the river in downtown Aurora.
+The Aurora Commercial Real Estate market flourishes with its high traffic streets and attraction such as Paramount Theatre, Hollywood Casino, Amy Morton's Stolp Island Social, The Chicago Premium Outlet mall and much more.
+If you are looking for commercial property for sale or lease in Aurora to start a business or expand your business contact Caton Commercial's Aurora branch office.

 Aurora IL Population: ~197,000